adrianroe/elm-compile-bug/Readme.md

 ```
 Main.elm:4467 Uncaught TypeError: Cannot read property 'tag' of undefined
 ```
-The line of code is in runHelp (it's the switch line that fails).
+The line of code is in runHelp (it's the switch line that fails because decoder is indeed undefined).
 ```
 function runHelp(decoder, value)
 {